 So far, scientific studies that show a relationship between seed cycling and improved hormonal balance in women are limited.
 However, research has shown a clear connection between the hormonal cycle and some of the nutritional components of flax, pumpkin, sesame, and sunflower seeds.

 It’s still possible to seed cycle if you have an irregular or missed period.
 In this case, you can track your menstrual cycle and adjust your seed cycling schedule based on your ovulation.
 For menopausal and postmenopausal women, it’s recommended to use the phases of the moon as a guide.
 This may sound a little peculiar, but many women’s cycles naturally follow the phases of the moon, which also follows a 28 day cycle.
 During days 1-14, or the new moon to the full moon, you should eat flax seeds and pumpkin seeds, while from days 15-28, or the full moon to the new moon, you should eat sunflower seeds and sesame seeds.

 First, track your menstrual cycle.
 There are tons of apps out there that can help you track your cycle including Clue, Flo, Ovia, Eve by Glow, MagicGirl, and Period Tracker.
 These are great tools for someone who is just getting started with menstrual cycle tracking.

 Next, buy raw seeds.
-The best type of seeds to use are unsalted and raw, meaning they’re unroasted.
-This ensures that they still contain all of their valuable nutrients that could be lost during roasting.
-If you can, also use organic seeds to reduce exposure to pesticides, which can disrupt hormones.
+The best type of seeds to use are unsalted and raw, meaning they’re not roasted.
+This ensures that they still contain all of their valuable nutrients that may be lost during roasting.
+If you can, choose organic seeds to reduce exposure to pesticides, which can disrupt hormones.

 When Will I Notice A Difference?